-The thoughts that shape my writing
+The ideas that shape us

 When Power Demands Honour

 Venezuelan opposition leader María Corina Machado has handed her Nobel Peace Prize medal to Donald Trump at the White House, presenting it as recognition of his ‘commitment to Venezuela’s freedom’.
+The symbolism is elegant.
+The reality is not.

 A Death Without Compassion